aracelicaes/twitter_clone/README.md

 <!-- PROJECT LOGO -->
 # Twitter Clone: Twittter
-This Project is a Rails app built using Ruby on Rails, to implement the creation of forms both using nearly-pure HTML and then graduating to using the helper methods that Rails provides.
+This Project is an app built using Ruby on Rails, to implement the creation of a light weight version of Twitter and get lot of healthy experience with using Devise in the process.

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents